mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 I'm going to take the example of radio buttons and this for two reasons.

-The first one is that I'm building the UI component library with [React Native](https://facebook.github.io/react-native/) and that it doesn't provide a built-in Radio component.

-And the second one is because radio buttons are kind of _special_.
+The first one is that I'm building the UI component library with [React Native](https://facebook.github.io/react-native/) and that it doesn't provide a built-in Radio component and the second one is because radio buttons are kind of _special_.

 By definition, it's a group of selectable elements where only one element can be selected at a time.
 [Here's a quick link to the MDN definition of **radio** and **radio groups**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).

-It means that if we want to build a `<Radio />` component that matches this definition, it has to share some information with some other `Radio` _friends_.

-In HTML this link is handled by the `input` `name` attribute:
+In HTML this link is represented by the `input` `name` attribute:

 ```jsx
 // this is from MDN